Startups are always messy

 Marketing has always baffled me.
 This is the main reason why I rely so much on product & brand - I want new customer awareness and conversion to be as easy as possible, so I have to rely less on traditional marketing after launch.

-Because marketing has always been a nagging worry of mine, I’m always trying to learn all that . . .
+Because marketing has always been a nagging worry of mine, I’m always trying to . . .

 (at minute 1:04:56)